wp-plugins/events-manager-extended/readme.txt

 * Feature: better CSS, create in the plugindir the file 'myown.css' if you want to override the CSS in events_manager.css (see the FAQ section)
   ==> read the FAQ about how to size/style the balloon in the google map
 * Bugfix: the RSVP form was only shown when google maps integration was active, now it is correctly shown when RSVP is wanted

+= 3.0.5 =
+* Improvement: for single events editing, the format windows are in the state closed by default
+* Feature: #_LOCATION now also possible in the calendar title formatting